joshbegley/nyt-latest/README.md

 `It's worth asking whether someone else could take McCormick's place on the Astros' bench.`\
 https://nytimes.com/athletic/5652159/2024/07/23/astros-chas-mccormick-struggles-analysis/

-**The military was using tanks and fighter jets to strike what it said were Hamas facilities.**\
+**The military used tanks and fighter jets to strike what it said were Hamas facilities.**\
 `By Matthew Mpoke Bigg`\
 https://nytimes.com/live/2024/07/23/world/israel-gaza-war-hamas/the-military-was-using-tanks-and-fighter-jets-to-strike-what-it-said-were-hamas-facilities